Central Subway Extension

 Reasons for Studying the Central Subway Extension

-In 2019, the Central Subway (Third Street Light Rail Phase 2) will open for passenger service, bringing the T Third Street light rail line from its existing 4th and King Station into a new subway running beneath 4th and Stockton Streets, terminating at Chinatown Station (Washington and Stockton streets).
+In early 2020, the Central Subway (Third Street Light Rail Phase 2) will open.
 In addition to the underground Chinatown Station, new stations will also be located at 4th and Brannan (surface), Moscone Center (underground), and Market Street and Union Square (underground).
-For more information about the Central Subway project.

-The Concept Study was a joint effort between the San Francisco County Transportation Authority (SFCTA), the San Francisco Municipal Transportation Agency (SFMTA), and the San Francisco Planning Department, with SFMTA as the lead agency.
-The final version of the Concept Study was completed in January 2015.
+The T Third (Phase 3) Concept Study, published in January 2015, was a joint effort between the San Francisco County Transportation Authority (SFCTA), the SFMTA, and the San Francisco Planning Department, with SFMTA as the lead agency.
+The goal was to determine whether the idea of a subway extension is feasible.

-The Concept Study identified preliminary technical strengths and tradeoffs of sample subway extension routes along Powell Street, Beach Street, and Columbus Avenue for consideration by stakeholders, governing bodies, and the public.
-The study evaluated the sample alternatives based on criteria including:
+The Concept Study identified preliminary technical strengths and tradeoffs of sample subway extension routes and configurations (e.g. subway vs. surface vs. combination) along Powell Street, Beach Street, and Columbus Avenue with input from stakeholders, governing bodies, and the public.
+The study evaluated the sample alternatives based on the following criteria:

 - Passenger Experience